 Martin was still wondering why this girl had brought up a bloody Clint Eastwood movie when he was feeling all soft and trusting and about to tell her his whole story.
 Bloody Clint Eastwood, “make my day,” ultimate American tough guy thumbing his nose at any old-world male vulnerability!
 Million Dollar Baby, he thought she’d said, though he’d never seen that particular film.

 But they’d spent a dreamy day wandering up and down San Francisco’s toy-town hills, ogling painted-lady Victorian houses still garishly advertising the prosperity of the Barbary Coast.
 Twilight had found them amidst the ancient splendor of the neoclassical Palace of Fine Arts, built for the 1915 Panama-Pacific Exposition, before a brisk walk north across the Golden Gate Bridge that left Martin wondering why people claimed California weather was any better than England’s.

-Now they were all snuggled up against the fog about to descend on the Marin hills, where they were watching the sun set over San Francisco from so high up they imagined they could see the Farallons far out to sea.
+Now they were all snuggled up against the fog about to descend on the Marin hills.
+From so high up they imagined they could see the Farallons far out to sea, they were watching the sun set.
 And this girl from the plane had given him what she said was an extra iPhone, so he could cross “watching the sun set over San Francisco Bay” off his new, trusty to-do list.
-Plus there was the latest vanilla latte she’d bought him in the other hand.
+Plus there was the latest vanilla latte she’d bought him in his other hand.

-She sighed heavily.
-That he could feel with her pressed up against him, a blanket she’d brought wrapped around them both.
+A blanket she’d brought was wrapped around them both.
+With her pressed up tight against him, he could feel when she sighed heavily.
 What he still couldn’t do, however, was remember her name.
 Annoyed by that, he blurted out, “You said it again in your sleep last night!”

 She turned and looked up at him with dreamy but conflicted eyes.
 “Said what?”